Sofia Goggia takes downhill gold; Lindsey Vonn earns bronze

 ”If you think what’s happened over the last eight years and what I’ve been through to get here, I gave it all and to come away with a medal is a dream come true,” Vonn said. ”You’ve got to put things into perspective.
 Of course, I’d have loved a gold medal but, honestly, this is amazing and I’m so proud.”

-This particular track just seems to suit Goggia’s aggressive skiing.
+This particular track suits Goggia’s aggressive skiing.
 She also edged Vonn in March to win the only World Cup downhill contested on the hill.

 Maybe mind games.
 Maybe a ploy.
 But each pointed to the other as the one to watch in the days leading up to the race.
 Goggia referred to Vonn as ”definitely the favorite.”